buenosbenos/buenosbenos/README.md

 - 👋 Hi, I’m @buenosbenos
 - 👀
-- 🌱 I’m currently learning standart PHP, Laravel SQL and JS in general.
+- 🌱 I’m currently learning standard PHP, Laravel SQL and JS in general.
 I try to Focus on PHP for the next Months &#10004; so i can get good at it.
 - 📫 How to reach me?
 Just write a dm.

 <!---